containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-03-what-is-promise-in-javascript-javascript-tutorial/index.md

 ## What is promise in JavaScript?
 Promises Explained {#What-is-promise-in-JavaScript-Promises-Explained}

-A promise is an object that represents a value of an async operation which is resolved, rejected or is in pending state.
+A promise is an object that represents a value of an async operation weather it is resolved, rejected or is in pending state.
 In more simple words, promises are used to return a value that is yet to be produced by an asynchronous block of code.
 In fact, there are three **states of promise** and it can be in any of the following states:

 **Pending**: Promise is in a pending state which means it’s in starting phase and is currently in execution.